 Raising a family is the most important job anyone can do.
 It has amazing rewards but it can also be very challenging.
 At some point you may need some extra help.

-Every year, Multi Agency Support Teams (MAST) support 1000s of families by delivering parenting programmes, whole family key worker support and through health and play based activity in our Children's Centres.
+Every year, Multi Agency Support Teams (MAST) support thousands of families by delivering parenting programmes, whole family key worker support and through health and play based activity in our Family Centres.

 - midwife and health visitor drop-ins

 We can give you support during difficult times such as separating from your partner or family stresses by:

 - finding the right help and services for you

 - making appointments and attending these with you